lo7kyle/surfs_up/README.md

 # surfs_up
 Analyzing weather data using Python, SQLite, Flask
 ## Overview:
-In this challenge we were given the task to use python and .
+In this challenge we were given the task to use python and the library SQLAlchemy to analyze weather data to help determine if it is ideal to open a surf and ice cream shop in Oahu.
+We will be using python and the libraries to perform analysis on SQLite data to show the business is sustainable.

 ## Purpose:
-The purpose of this challenge is to introduce what is an ETL and what purpsoe does it serve in data analytics.
-An ETL is only one of many pipelines that can be created for data wrangling.
-This challenge was set to enhance our python skills by allowing us to demonstrate functions using list comprehension and lambda functions.
-We also had to use our judgement as analysis to determine which data we should use and what alterations we had to do on our regex strings to fit the most data.
+The purpose of this challenge is familiarizing ourselves with SQLAlchemy and the different python libraries.
+We used python to connect to a SQLite local database and retrieve the data to perform our analysis.
+Once we have established a link via SQLAlchemy we can query the data using different methods.
+The data will come in the form of an object in which we have to turn into a list then we can use pandas to create a dataframe.
+We also had an introduction to flask and creating an API for potential business partners.

 ## Resources
 * Data Source: hawaii.sqlite